mooofin/portfolio/src/posts/nix.md

 # The Deployment Gap: From Your Machine to Theirs

-So you’ve built some amazing software.
+So you've built some amazing software.
 It runs beautifully on your machine,flawless, fast, and bug-free.
-You package it up, send it out into the world, and then the emails start pouring in: _“It crashes on startup.”_ _“I’m getting an error.”_ _“It doesn’t work.”_"Your SAAS sucks " .
+You package it up, send it out into the world, and then the emails start pouring in: _"It crashes on startup."_ _"I'm getting a weird error."_ _"It doesn't work."_"Your SAAS sucks " .

 How is this possible?
 Your software was perfect.(atleast the LLM said so)

-This frustrating gap between your machine and a user’s machine is the central problem of software deployment.
+This frustrating gap between your machine and a user's machine is the central problem of software deployment.
 It can be traced back to two things mostly : environment issues and manageability issues.

 ![[screenshot-1755422412.png]]